2006 Palestinian legislative election: Exit polls

 Exit polls indicated that Fatah emerged with more seats than Hamas, but not a majority of PLC seats.
 A poll conducted by the Palestinian Center for Policy and Survey Research estimated that Fatah had won 42% of the national vote and Hamas 35%; the margin of error was 4%.
 Another exit poll, conducted by Birzeit University, largely viewed as the most authoritative estimation, had Fatah with 46.4% of the vote and Hamas with 39.5%; their tentative prediction of seat allocation had Fatah with 63 seats, four short of a majority; Hamas 58; the Martyr Abu Ali Mustafa list 3; The Third Way 2; Independent Palestine 2; The Alternative 2; and two independents.

 Leaders from both Hamas and Fatah, however, announced on Thursday morning that Hamas was expected to win a majority.
-Ismail Haniya, who topped the Change and Reform (Hamas) list claimed "Hamas has won more than 70 seats in Gaza and the West Bank".
+Ismail Haniyeh, who topped the Change and Reform (Hamas) list claimed "Hamas has won more than 70 seats in Gaza and the West Bank".
 Another Hamas leader, Musheer al-Masri claimed the party expected to win 77 seats.
 Aljazeera reported Fatah officials conceding defeat.
 Prime minister Ahmed Qurei resigned on Thursday morning, along with his cabinet, saying it now fell to Hamas to form a government.
 Hamas leader al-Masri called for a "political partnership" with Fatah, but prominent Fatah leader, Jibril Rajoub, rejected a coalition and called on Fatah to form a "responsible opposition".

 On the major single concerns governing voting, 37% considered it to be Safety and Security, while 25% favoured Decreased Corruption.

 An exit poll conducted by Near East Consulting on 15 February 2006 on voters participating in the 2006 PA elections revealed the following responses to major concerns: